-On the other day, I cooked Azuki and Barley together, trying to create Barley version of ‘Sekihan’ Azuki Rice.
+On the other day, I cooked Barley with Azuki (Red Bean), trying to create Barley version of ‘Sekihan’ Azuki Rice.
 I didn’t like the result because it was unexpectedly SWEET even though I added only Salt.
-Then I remembered a Japanese dessert made with Azuki and Pearl Barley.
+Then I remembered this Japanese dessert soup.
 It’s a variation of Zenzai (Sweet Azuki Soup).
 This dessert soup is really sweet.
-You will enjoy it only if you like sweet Azuki (Red Bean) paste.
+You will enjoy it if you like sweet Azuki paste.

 1/2 cup ‘Azuki’ Beans (Red Beans)